StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - Create another folder named `Old Old World` then open it.
 - Create a folder named `downloads`.

+### Generating INI Files

+- Launch Fallout: New Vegas from Steam/GOG.
+- Click `OK` when prompted with `Detecting Video Hardware`.
+- Close the launcher.
+- Launch Fallout 3 from Steam/GOG.
+- Click `OK` when prompted with `Detecting Video Hardware`.
+- Close the launcher.

 ### Clean Installation (Steam)

 **If you use GOG, then please skip to the [GOG Installation and Config](#gog-installation-and-config) section of the README.**